CMitchell5619/student-workbook/src/reflections/wk6/01-DailyJournal.md

 ## Emotions

 Good.
-Chill weekend, nop checkpoint.
-Didnt really know what to do with myself.
+No checkpoint.
+Didn't really know what to do with myself.

 ## Day One Daily Qs